 The Department of Internal Affairs has issued guidance to assist local authorities in applying the Rules, including on how to count complaints.
 Our audit testing found that the District Council has not been counting complaints in accordance with this guidance and that the District Council's method of counting was likely to have understated the actual number of complaints received both in the current year and in the comparative year to 30 June 2019.
-Complete records for all complaints made to the District Council were not available and we were unable to determine whether the District Council's reported results for these performance measures were materially correct.
+Complete records for all complaints made to the District Council's reported results for these performance measures were materially correct.